gmc-code/PC-microbit-micropython/docs/images/Built_in_images.rst

 Flashing Image
 ----------------------------------------

-| When a sleep is used along wiht clearing the display, an image can be made to flash.
+| When a sleep is used along with clearing the display, an image can be made to flash.
 | The code below flashes a the built-in heart image

 .. code-block:: python